engcang/engcang.github.io/_posts/2021-01-10-Gazebo_model_blender1.md

 <br>

-What to cover this post:
+What to cover in this post:
 1. When a 3D model is newly made and put it in Gazebo, but the color is strange -> It can be modified using a Blender.
 2. Resolving invisible colliding objects in Gazebo.